 Specializing in Feasibility Studies, Preliminary Budgets, Conceptual Cost Estimates, Quantity Surveys, Detailed Cost Estimates, Value Analysis and Construction Management.
 Also offering CACES and CES Formats.
 American Society of Professional Estimators Construction Spec Institute American Association of Cost Engineers Professional Construction Estimators Association Society of American Value Engineers Eddie J. Brown, C.P.E.
-815 Old Winston Rd.
-P.O.
+815 Old Winston Rd.•P.O.
 Box 746 Kernersville, NC 27285 Phone (910) 996-3791 Fax (910) 996-0287 Contributions to "Off The Drawing Board" are welcome and should be mailed to: North Carolina Architecture 4117 North Roxboro Road, Suite 210 Durham, NC 27704 (919) 477-4588 Or information can be faxed to: (919) 477-6368 Deitrick Medal For Service Danie Johnson's Community And Professional Leadership Honored By AIA rchitects today seem to spend a great deal of time worrying about the image of their profession.
 If there were more architects like Danie A. Johnson, AIA, that issue would take care of itself.
-"I think architects, because of the training instilled in them, have an obligation to their community," said Johnson.
-"But the more I got into the community work, the more I saw there was someone before me who had put in just as much time and effort to do things that helped me and others.
-Everyone has the obligation to help improve their community.
-What we do now is to carry on the community work done previously by hundreds of other people."
-For his work, Johnson, principal of Danie A. Johnson, AIA/Architect in Asheville, received the 1997 AIA North Carolina-William Henley Deitrick Medal for Service, the highest honor presented by the American Institute of Architects, North Carolina Chapter.
-The Medal for Service is presented annually to an AIA North Carolina member who has performed extraordinary service on behalf of the profession, the AIA or the community.
-"Danie Johnson clearly fulfills those criteria," said Timothy D. Kent, executive vice president of the state chapter.
-"Not only has he been a tireless worker on behalf of the profession, he's also been actively involved to make his community a better place to live."
-Johnson, who currently represents North Carolina, South Carolina and Georgia on the AIA National Board of Directors, has generously dedicated his volunteer time, leadership and talents to AIA North Carolina for more than a decade.
-As Chapter president in 1992, Johnson marshaled an ambitious yet successful effort to renovate the interiors of the AIA Tower in downtown Raleigh.
-The Tower renovation was accomplished through a combination of volunteer effort and corporate sponsorships.
-The Tower, built in 1887 as the Raleigh Water Tower, is included on the National Register of Historic Places and is one of Raleigh's most notable landmarks.
-"The last ten years working within the state organization has been a tremendously rewarding experience for me," commented Johnson.
-"Despite the time factor involved, I have gained a great deal from the people I met and worked with and the projects we were all involved in."
-Johnson is a nationally-recognized expert on governmental issues affecting the construction industry.
-In his capacity as an AIA regional director, Johnson has served on several national and state committees promoting improved liaison among architects, general contractors and consulting engineers.
-AIA North Carolina's status as one of the most financially sound and respected AIA components nationally is in large part due to Johnson's involvement as treasurer in 1990.
-In that position, he monitored expenses and investments during a time of transition for executive management and established safeguards for prudent investments and financial practices.
+I think architects, because of the training instilled in them, an obligation to their community," said Johnson.
+"But the secone before me who had put in just as much time and effort things that helped me and others.
+Everyone has the obligto help improve their community.
+What we do now is to the community work done previously by hundreds of people."
+For his work, Johnson, principal of Danie A. Johnson, Architect in Asheville, received the 1997 AIA North William Henley Deitrick Medal for Service, the highest presented by the American Institute of Architects, North Chapter.
+The Medal for Service is presented annually to an AIA North member who has performed extraordinary service on the profession, the AIA or the community.
+Danie Johnson clearly fulfills those criteria," said Timothy Kent, executive vice president of the state chapter.
+"Not only the been a tireless worker on behalf of the profession, he's obeen actively involved to make his community a better to live."
+Johnson, who currently represents North Carolina, South colina and Georgia on the AIA National Board of Directors, generously dedicated his volunteer time, leadership and tal-AIA North Carolina for more than a decade.
+As Chapter president in 1992, Johnson marshaled an ambisyst successful effort to renovate the interiors of the AIA of the downtown Raleigh.
+The Tower renovation was complished through a combination of volunteer effort and porate sponsorships.
+The Tower, built in 1887 as the Raleigh Tower, is included on the National Register of Historic and is one of Raleigh's most notable landmarks.
+The last ten years working within the state organization has tremendously rewarding experience for me," commenttionson.
+"Despite the time factor involved, I have gained a deal from the people I met and worked with and the prowe were all involved in." is a nationally-recognized expert on governmental affecting the construction industry.
+In his capacity as an regional director, Johnson has served on several national state committees promoting improved liaison among archigeneral contractors and consulting engineers.
+AIA North Carolina's status as one of the most financially and respected AIA components nationally is in large to Johnson's involvement as treasurer in 1990.
+In that the monitored expenses and investments during a time transition for executive management and established safetered for prudent investments and financial practices.